 Analyzing Johnson & Johnson's Unusual Options Activity

-Shares of Johnson & Johnson (NYSE:JNJ) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $166.92.
+On Wednesday, shares of Johnson & Johnson (NYSE:JNJ) saw unusual options activity.
+After the option alert, the stock price moved up to $168.72.

 - Sentiment: NEUTRAL